athomasoriginal/com.betweentwoparens/src/pages/blog-posts/009-what-are-the-clojure-tools.md

 clj -Sdeps '{:deps {bidi/bidi {:mvn/version "2.1.6"}}}'
 ```

-If we were to just look at the above commands, it looks like just one tool: `clj`.
-While it's fine to think of it like this, it's important to understand that `clj` is a command which calls other tools.
-The tools it calls under the hood, at the time of this writing, include:
+Thus, we can see that `clj` is a very useful tool.
+Now, `clj`  itself is just a bash script which itself wraps other tools.
+At the time of this writing, it wraps 3 main tools:

-- [clojure] - a _separate_ command
+- [clojure] - another bash script program
 - [deps.edn] - an edn file (just data)
 - [tools.deps.alpha] -  a clojure program

-The reason we want to understand the tools behind the command is because it's going to make it easier to participate in Clojure community conversations.
-The reason for this is because when discussing the `Clojure CLI Tools` community members will often reference `deps.edn`, `clj`, `clojure` and `tools.deps.alpha` in that context.
-Sometimes, they can be used interchangeably and as shorthands.
+The reason why I believe it's important to understand this early is because, no matter what part of the learning journey you're on, it will help.

+If you're brand new to Clojure, this is going to help you better understand conversations amongst other Clojurians and help guide questions you may have.
+For example, if you're ever on [Clojurians Slack] you will notice that there isn't a Clojure CLI Tools channel, but there is a [#tools-deps] channel.
+If you ever have questions about the CLI Tools, that's the place to be.

+If you're beyond the early learner phase, understanding the nuance is going to help you level up and gather greater context which can act as a stepping stone as you guide your own learning journey.

+In summary, the `Clojure CLI Tools` is more of an umbrella term made up of `deps.edn`, `clj`, `clojure` or `tools.deps.alpha`.

 The next few sections will discuss each of the above tools in more detail and how they all come together.